hawkfish/textform/docs/transforms/replace.rst

         :type: str

         The name of the string column to apply the *pattern* to.
-        It will be replaced, so use :py:class:`Copy` to preserve the original.
+        The contents will be replaced, so use :py:class:`Copy` to preserve the original.

     .. py:attribute:: search
         :type: str

         A regular expression with capture groups that can be referenced in the *replace* string.
         If the pattern does not match, the value is unchanged.
+        To avoid this, use :py:class:`Divide` with the same pattern to isolate the values that match.

     .. py:attribute:: replace
         :type: str